PardhuSreeRushiVarma20060119/CybersecurityAndDevelopment/LifeAroundLLMs/blogposts/2025-06-24-CodellamaWithOpenWebUI.md

 ## Final Thoughts

-> *“You don’t need the cloud to build intelligence.
+> *“You don’t need the cloud, heavy infrastructure, super specialized GPU's, servers etc, to build intelligence.
 Sometimes, the smartest dev in the room is the one running on your localhost.”*

 CodeLlama + Open WebUI is more than just a local LLM test — it’s a window into the future of personal AI agents, private development copilots, and autonomous tooling for secure software workflows.
 Try it.
 Build with it.
 Break it.
 Train it.
 Let your LLM Understand Your Dialect.